canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 #### Alpha stage

-- show the type of environments users may access the service in, including with different browsers and desktop and mobile devices, and when connections are slower and there may be limited data; for example, through user stories **(Digital Service Standard (AU))**
+- {: .dpgn-accessibility-usability } show the type of environments users may access the service in, including with different browsers and desktop and mobile devices, and when connections are slower and there may be limited data; for example, through user stories **(Digital Service Standard (AU))**
-- show diversity in research recruitment and targeted users, including people from different cultural backgrounds and people with disability **(Digital Service Standard (AU))**
+- {: .dpgn-accessibility-usability } show diversity in research recruitment and targeted users, including people from different cultural backgrounds and people with disability **(Digital Service Standard (AU))**
 - show consideration of situational and environmental limitations that affect a user’s ability to access the product **(Digital Service Standard (AU))**
 - show the plan to meet accessibility requirements in the design of the product, for example how it will meet WCAG 2.0 AA **(Digital Service Standard (AU))**
 - show what digital assistance might be needed to support users; for example web chat, telephone assistance, face-to-face, clear instructions, checklists, and so on. **(Digital Service Standard (AU))**
 - show your prototypes can accommodate users from different backgrounds and users with disability **(Digital Service Standard (AU))**
 - show any accessibility issues and barriers that might need addressing in the Beta stage **(Digital Service Standard (AU))**
-- show you have access to facilities to perform testing on various devices or platforms, for example a plan for testing. **(Digital Service Standard (AU))**
+- {: .dpgn-accessibility-usability } show you have access to facilities to perform testing on various devices or platforms, for example a plan for testing. **(Digital Service Standard (AU))**

 </section>